Skip to main content

 The rise of mental health disorders in younger generations is not accidental—it is shaped by a complex web of social, technological, and relational factors.
 Although these challenges are intentionally created, certain circumstances make young people even more vulnerable.
 This is a valid reason for social media addiction.
 I am not saying that social media is a bad thing for human life, but it is a self-created addiction, which is becoming very dangerous for young people day by day.
 As we can see, there is a mobile phone in every hand; it does not mean that mobile phones are a bad thing, not at all.
 The mobile is reaching out to each other, easy to connect, and collect information quickly, and makes it too to easy relieve mental pressure.
-Now the question is why become the reason for mental disorder?
+Now the question is, why become the reason for a mental disorder?
 This is a big question among us.
 If a question arises, make sure the answer will be with you.
 Making is place in social media is not a wrong choice.
-Sometimes youths, not only youth but peers and teenagers using mobile phones, it is not permitted to access the whole day.
+Sometimes, youths, not only youth but also peers and teenagers using mobile phones, it is not permitted to access the whole day.
 Who is wrong children or the parents? obeaslly parents?
-Because they need to make boundaries and rules, and regulations in their house and fix the time for using the device.
+Because they need to make boundaries and rules, and regulations in their house, and fix the time for using the device.
 Sometimes we can see children or youth becoming very stubborn with their parents and asking again and again for something from their parents.
 That time, the parents forgot their rule that they had made for it, and the youth and children took advantage of it.
-The youth or children do it again and again, and again and becomes a strong habit for them.
+The youth or children do it again and again, and again, and it becomes a strong habit for them.
 Any kind of strong habits cannot be removed easily.
 Day after day, habits turn into mental disorders.
-And first things we can see the impact of mental disorder addiction.
-In the young time, youth can forget many things, become hyper with parents or their friends, they are not showing interest in study, spending late nights on their mobile, and showing physical and mental behaviour changes.
+And the first thing we can see is the impact of mental disorder addiction.
+In their youth, youth can forget many things, become hyper with parents or their friends, they do not show interest in study, spend late nights on their mobile, and show physical and mental behaviour changes.
 Sometimes people lose their minds and make wrong decisions in their lives.
 Less than average performance in the study.
 The worries come in all families.

 Digital overload and social media pressure.